Did JFK Deserve to Die?

 "Well? ...
 Isn't that special?"

-Note the interesting (and explicit) vocabulary used by Oswald, which betray a conspiracy of individuals involved in killing the President in his note to Hunt, who confessed on his death that he had been active participant in the plot to kill JFK.
+Note the interesting vocabulary used by Oswald, which betrays a conspiracy of several individuals in killing the President in his note to Hunt, who confessed on his death that he had been active participant in the plot to kill JFK.

 Lee Harvey Oswald wrote:

-This screen capture photo, shot and enhanced by Robert D. Morningstar in October 2013, marks the discovery of the long awaited andliterally "Smoking Gun Photo" of the JFK Assassination, found at last after 50 years.
+This screen capture photo, shot and enhanced by this writer in October 2013, marks the discovery of the long awaited and literally "Smoking Gun Photo" of the JFK Assassination, found after 50 years in frames of the Nix Film.
 This image proves that a conspiracy of several people led to the assassination of the President.
 Furthermore, that trail of smoke and tracers seen in the upper left mark the bitter end of "The Magic Bullet Theory," and sounds the death knell as well of "The Lone Gunman Scenario," further supporting the innocence of Lee Harvey Oswald in the killing of the President.

 The blast of the rifle fire from the Grassy Knoll,which killed President Kennedy in Dealey Plaza, was captured on 8 mm. film by Orville Nix in the opening frames of the Nix Film of the JFK Assassination.
 Until this year, this rare film was very tightly zoomed in or cropped whenver this film or frames from it were shown on news and televison documentaries.
 This censoring technique was employed in many instances (with other films and photos) so as to exclude the region of the Pergola Porch and Grassy Knoll specifically, the site from which the mortal blow was struck upon President Kennedy.

 One can actually place a ruler or a straight edge upon the large trail (seen in upper left in the wide view photo as the trails cross the concretre porch of the pergola to track the path of the bullet that killed the President directly to his position in the limousine.
 This proves conclusively that the shot that killed the President came from the front and not from the Texas School Book Depository.
-That is the site to which nearly 100 people ran pointing to the site from which many saw the smoke trail shown above.
-This photo vindicates Lee Harvey Oswald and disproves the Single Gunman Scenario, once and for all.
-We, the People, are Free once more of Warren Commission-imposed illusions, delusions and lies
+That is the site to which scores of people ran, with many others pointing to the site from which they'd seen the blasts and smoke trail shown above.
+One witness described it "as if a steam pipe burst".

 "Thou shalt know the Truth and the Truth shall set you free."